 Other acting credits include appearing in 1988’s Richard Pryor film Moving as the character Gorgo, and an appearance as himself in Weird Science in 1996.
 He even dabbled with a bit of stand-up comedy from time to time.

 In later years, King Kong Bundy could be seen at autograph signing events.
 The latest he was set to appear at was to be April 2019’s WrestleCon event.
-In fact, his final tweet, sent only hours before his death, was promoting this event.
-The tweet from Bundy read, “I will be with @TheRealAlSnow at @wrestlecon at the @COLLARxELBOW booth.
-Advance autographs and photo ops at http://BlizzardBrawl.com or contact @DavidHerro #FIVE #WWE #raw”.
+His final tweet, sent only hours before his death promoted this event.

 “During the fall of 1985, Jim and I often rode with Chris Pallies, otherwise known as King Kong Bundy, a bald, six-foot-four, 450-pound monster of a wrestler who was built like an egg on two sturdy legs.
 Julie and I even nicknamed Dallas Little Bundy because he was husky and still didn’t have a single hair on his head.

 “Bundy wasn’t your typical fat guy.
 Nothing jiggled when he stomped around.
 He had a sharp wit, was never short of a putdown or a comeback, and often broke me up laughing when he jokingly made fun of . . . well, everybody.

 “Every few weeks, I somehow managed to get Bundy, and Big Jim [Neirdhart] worked up enough to have sumo fights in the dressing room.

 “In Phoenix one night, Jim was just out of the shower and made the mistake of taking Bundy on when he was barefoot, sopping wet and bare.
 Bundy had just worked and charged Jim, slamming his back flat against the wall!